abbys114/Stock-Analysis/README.md

 ### Pros and Cons of Refractoring Code
 There are advantages and disadvantages to refactoring code in general.
 Some pros to refactoring code are that it makes the code run more efficiently.
 This includes faster run time and requring the use of less memory space.
 Refactoring also makes the code more user freiendly, which will help the creators use it and any other future user.
 There are also disadvantages to refactoring code, which include that it is more time consuming.
 If on a tight schedule, refactoring may not be an option.
 Also, refactoring could open up oppurtunities for bugs to come in.
 This would create more issues and take up more time eliminating the bugs.
 Overall, refactoring makes code running more efficient, but it may not always be necessary.

-### PRos and Cons Applied to Refactoring the Original VBA Script
+### Pros and Cons Applied to Refactoring the Original VBA Script
+Refactoring the original VBA Script had its advantages and disadvantages.
+It allowed us to analyze more stocks rather then only a dozen stocks.
+This gave Steve more analysis to better help his parents invest in the stock market.
+It also made our codes more efficient, which decreased there run times.
+A disadvantage to refactoring the original script, is that it took more time.
+In this case we had the time to rafactor the code, and it led to a more in depth analysis for Steve, so overall, Refactoring was advantageous in this situation.